Arthi-chaud/HAL/README.md

 [![HAL](assets/hal.png)](assets/hal.png)

 HAL is a Lisp interpreter in Haskell.
-It lets you interpret Lisp files and run.
+It lets you interpret Lisp files and run instruction from the command line.
 [Chez-Scheme](https://github.com/cisco/chezscheme) was used as reference interpreter.
 This is an EPITECH School project (Nantes, Promo 2024)

 ## Features